SimileDude/portfolio/README.md

 ## Let's chat

-Email me if you'd like to chat or review my resume: ashkherad(at)gmail.com.
+Email me if you'd like to chat or receive a copy of my resume: ashkherad(at)gmail.com.